toto-haricot/machine-learning/README.md

 - [ ] [Quadratic Discriminant Analysis](#quadratic-discriminant-analysis-)
 - [x] [Random Forest](#random-forest-)

 For each algo we create a specific repository in which you can find the python implementation from scratch along with a jupyter notebook which is meant to train and test our code on some open source datasets.
-To provide a better understanding of the algorithm implemented, we provide in each repository a `readme.md` file that states the matematics that run the algo. <br><br>
+To provide a better understanding of the algorithm implemented, you will find in each repository a `readme.md` file that goes through the matematics that run the algo. <br><br>

-In the `datasets/` folder you will find several classic datasets that are used to train and test some machine learning models. <br><br>
+In the `datasets/` folder you will find several classic open source datasets that we will use to train and test our models.
+In addition a python module called `utils.py` gives some useful functions to work with the datasets.<br><br>

 <ins>Note</ins> : In this repository we will propose an implementation for vanilla neural network in the `mlp` (multi layer perceptron) repository but we won't go further into deep learning.
 Deep learning projects will be sharing in another coming repository. <br>